 Summer is a time for many to let loose and enjoy the sun.
-For those in recovery, the summer is loaded with pressures and possible pitfalls.
+For young adults in recovery, the summer is loaded with pressures and possible pitfalls.
 Leaving your college support system for three months can be daunting.
 We’ve compiled several methods that can help you maintain your sobriety during summer break.

-Maintaining Support System
+Maintaining a Support System

 Once you leave the support system you’ve developed at college it’s important to find a solid group at home.
 Finding an AA or 12-step program group that you can connect with is important to your continued recovery.

 Stay in touch with those from your groups at college so you’re ready to jump back in when a new semester starts.
 We suggest creating a private Facebook group to stay in touch with members of campus recovery groups.
 Creating a group text message for those you walk the road of recovery with is another way to stay current.